 Elevations Figure out if the shapes provided are rotations of the original 3D shape.

-Mock questions are key for practise.
+Mock questions are key for practice.
 You can find some for your child to try out online here.

 Find fun and interactive ways to improve your child’s non-verbal reasoning skills by playing games such as Sudoku, which improve logic and attention to detail.
 Playing Lego is also a great way for children to practise shape building and visualisation.